 Several restaurants boast of great ambience with tasteful décor and floor to ceiling windows overlooking the canopy, with alfresco seats as well.
 Not to forget the delicious eats!

 What’s in it for vegetarians, you ask?
 Lots!
-Here are my top 4 picks (in no specific order) for some Fabulous Vegetarian Dining at South Beach Avenue, Singapore.
+Here are my top 5 picks for some Fabulous Vegetarian Dining at South Beach Avenue, Singapore.

 Vatos Urban Tacos came to Singapore in 2016 and has since then been dishing out some of the meanest tacos and cocktails.
 Set in a quaint by-lane, this Ko-Mex restaurant oozes originality and spunk.
 The fantastic menu merges Kimchi from Korea with a burrito from Mexico to best effect.
 Suitable for lunch or dinner, drop by and be assured of a large variety of Mexican vegetarian options and an equally great vibe.